I DARE YOU - My 20th RebirthDay

 -- Time for--ohhhhh man.
 Fucking stairs.
 Seriously?
 Who invented those death traps!
 That was so stupid!
 Why did I ever rent this place?
 Ok, release your white knuckled hand from the railing.
 Whew.

 --I WILL eat my cereal--why do they make this shit so huge?
+And those sharp, crispy edges?
 Do you know how easily I could choke on that?
 And there's nobody here!
 If I was choking, I'd have to try to give myself the heimlich over this chair--would I break my ribs?
 Would I suffocate and die anyway?
 Whew.
 All eaten.
-Didn't croak-o on my Coco Puffs.

 You realize that we're only a half-hour into our day, right?
 Tired yet?